iamctodd/whoop/README.md

 # Objective
 This is a repository with Python tools for analysing the WHOOP data retrieved using the www.habitdash.com API and data download functionality.

+## Update
+WHOOP have now disconnected their API with Habitdash.com, therefore I cannot source the data and unfortunately cannot continue with this project any longer!

 # TO-DO
 Roadmap for the next couple of months:
 - [X] Write the first README